goat-community/goat-docs/docs/data/dataset_types.md

 ### 1. Features
 Feature datasets serve as a dynamic repository of **spatial features**, such as points, lines, or polygons.
 Users can upload and utilize data from **Shapefiles**, **Geopackages**, **GeoJSON**, and **KML** files.
 Feature datasets can be visualized on the map, [styled](../category/layer-styling), and used for analyses with any tools from the [toolbox](../category/toolbox).
 Furthermore, feature datasets can serve as a data basis for the [scenario creation](../category/scenarios).

-Within the GOAT framework, there are three different types of feature datasets, to address different aspects of geospatial functionality:
+Within the GOAT framework, there are two different types of feature datasets, to address different aspects of geospatial functionality:

 - **Feature Dataset Standard:** This is the primary feature type that is automatically selected when a user uploads a file.
 It supports a range of formats including GeoJSON, GPKG, KML, and ZIP files.
 This dataset serves as the foundation for basic geospatial operations within GOAT.

-- **Feature Dataset Tool:** This dataset includes all datasets that have been processed or calculated using the tools available in GOAT.
+- **Feature Dataset Tool:** This dataset includes all datasets that have been produced using the tools available in GOAT.

-- **Feature Dataset Scenario:** Dedicated to scenario-based analysis, this dataset contains scenarios created by users.

 ### 2. Tables
 Tables are **non-spatial datasets**, which differ from the geospatial datasets due to their lack of geographic reference points.
-These datasets can be used for the overall analysis and data management process.
+These datasets can be used for selected analysis and data management processes.
 Users can import table datasets in widely used formats such as **CSV** (Comma-Separated Values) and **XLSX** (Microsoft Excel Open XML Spreadsheet).

 ## External Datasets